 “So they’ve been arguing amongst themselves all this time?!”

 She leaned over her platter to look at Sir John.
 “Do you not have a lawyer here?”

 Sir John and Grimme both looked at her strangely.
 “We should have a lawyer?”

 “Oh, sweet Virgin Mary and Joseph,” she moaned, planting an elbow on the table and rubbing the bridge of her nose.

-“Brìghde,” Grimme said stiffly, “I am the bastard son of a wealthy merchant, not a noble.
+“Bridget,” Grimme said stiffly, “I am the bastard son of a wealthy merchant, not a noble.
 I should not even have been made a knight, much less an earl and I have very rarely been in a noble’s home, and that only to sup occasionally.
-I have been an earl a mere six years, most of which I have spent in France or building my army here.
+I have been an earl a mere five years, more than half of which I have spent in France.
 Neither of us knows how a noble household runs, which is something that has become painfully obvious to both of us over the last two days.
 We have done as well as we can with what little knowledge we have.
 There is no such thing as lessons in how to be an earl.”